jericson2332/CVMS/README.md

 # CVMS
-First reactjs WEBSITE called "Cablevision System Corp. website" this is sample from scratch.
+First reactjs WEBSITE called "MyCV Broadband Web" this is sample from scratch.

+The images was taken from websites I viewed.